How a government shutdown hurts the poor: impacts on SNAP, WIC, and safety net reforms

 • There are bipartisan solutions Congress can act on to better serve low-income and marginalized communities.

 Government shutdowns occur when Congress doesn’t pass a set of bills that give federal agencies and services the necessary funding to operate.
 Without this approval, agencies must pause all non-essential activity until Congress takes action.
-Threats of government shutdowns often go hand-in-hand with political conflicts among federal leaders.
-When this dynamic takes hold in D.C., government shutdowns become, at best, a distraction from the real issues facing the poor and, at worst, a roadblock to efforts to move people out of government dependency.
+Government shutdowns often go hand-in-hand with political conflicts among federal leaders.
+When this dynamic takes hold in D.C., government shutdowns become, at best, a distraction from the real issues facing the poor and, at worst, a roadblock to helping people achieve stability and economic opportunity.

 During a government shutdown, several disruptions happen: